Finding a Top Financial Advisor Firm in Westerville, Ohio

 The investment team reviews portfolios at least quarterly and rebalances asset allocations if necessary based on the client’s needs and objectives.

-The final firm on our list of the top financial advisors in the city of Westerville is Shaffer Capital.
-This firm works mainly with non-high-net-worth individuals, though it also works with a couple high-net-worth clients as well.
+Shaffer Capital works mainly with non-high-net-worth individuals, though it also works with a couple high-net-worth clients as well.
 When it comes to institutional clients, Schaffer currently works with retirement plans and businesses.

 Schaffer Capital Background